About Tim

 Tim speaking on the floor of the Vermont Senate.

-From 2009 to 2021, Tim served in the Vermont Senate representing Chittenden County.
+From 2009 to 2021, Tim served in the Vermont Senate.
 Tim sponsored bills and was a leader on issues ranging from marriage equality and gun safety, to land conservation and rural economic development, to protecting reproductive rights and addressing climate change.
+His legislative roles including four years on the Appropriations Committee, four years chairing the Finance Committee, and ended with four years serving as the Senate President.

-He currently serves on the Board of Directors of the Community Health Centers of Burlington, and the Humane Society of Chittenden County.
+He currently serves as president of the Board of Directors of the Community Health Centers of Burlington, and just completed more than four years on the Board of the Humane Society of Chittenden County, finishing as the vice-president.
 He previously served on the boards of Housing Foundation, Inc., a non-profit that manages hundreds of affordable housing units throughout Vermont, and Spectrum Youth and Family Services, an organization serving at-risk youth.
 He’s served stints on Vermont’s Judicial Nominating Board, Economic Progress Council, and Emergency Board.

-Tim coached the Old North End little league Pirates for two great seasons.
+Tim coached the Old North End little league Pirates for two great seasons, and volunteered on local school initiatives.
 He continues to play as much competitive soccer as he can, in all seasons, despite having more and more trouble keeping up with the young players!

-He lives in Burlington with Paula Routly, his partner of nearly twenty years, and their slightly overweight rescue cat Frankie.
+He lives in Burlington with Paula Routly, his partner of more than twenty years.